NicoleJackson89/pp1-dream-wedding/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS)
   - CSS was used to style the content of the web page
 - [Google Fonts](https://fonts.google.com/)
-  - Google Fonts was used to style the font thtoughout the web page
+  - Google Fonts was used to style the font throughout the web page
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-  - DevTools was used throughout the process of creating the web page to find bugs and test responsivness on elements etc.
+  - DevTools was used throughout the process of creating the web page to find bugs and test responsiveness on elements etc.
 - [Font Awesome](https://fontawesome.com/)
   - Font awesome was used for social media icons in the footer and thank you page
 - [TinyPNG](https://tinypng.com/)
-  - TinyPNG was used to resize the images in the Gallery for fatter laoding time
+  - TinyPNG was used to resize the images in the Gallery for faster loading time
 - [Codeanywhere](https://codeanywhere.com/)
   - Codeanywhere was used as the development environment for this web page
 - [GitHub](https://github.com/)